jehigh-sd/LTE_Cell_Search/README.md

 ## Simulation:

-Click on below link to see the documentation on the Hardware configurations
+Click on the link to see the simulation files used to verify calculations prior to IP Block implementation
 * [MATLAB Simulation](https://github.com/jehigh-sd/LTE_Cell_Search/tree/main/SYSTEMS/Simulation)

 <p align="right">(<a href="#top">back to top</a>)</p>